wangmhaha/compoder/CONTRIBUTING.md

 # Contributing Guide

 Welcome to the Compoder contributing guide!
-As an AI-driven component code generation engine, we're dedicated to providing the most intuitive component code generation experience, integrating multiple tech stacks, component libraries, AI models, and intelligent code generation capabilities.
+As an AI-driven component code generation engine, we're dedicated to providing the best component code generation experience for design engineers, supporting multiple tech stacks, component libraries, AI models, and various scenarios.
 Every contribution you make is valuable.

 ## Issue Management